 1:00pm After breaking down and returning our rental equipment, the only tasks left were to ingest the footage into Final Cut Pro, collectively decide on the best take, splice in Victor’s narration, balance the levels and share the Lesson on TED-Ed!

 Check out the full TED-Ed Lesson here.
-If you look very closely, you might see the sound guy hiding behind a cello.
+If you look very closely, you might see the sound guy hiding behind a bass.
 Does knowing the story behind the shoot change your perception?